Locations:

 How are vulvar varicosities treated?

-• Sclerotheraphy.
-This is the most common type of treatment for vulvar varicosities.
+• Sclerotheraphy: This is the most common type of treatment for vulvar varicosities.
 Your provider injects a liquid or foam solution into your veins that causes them to scar, close and eventually disappear.

-• Ligation.
-Your provider can make tiny cuts in your skin so that they can access the veins and remove small segments of them.
+• Ligation: Your provider can make tiny cuts in your skin so that they can access the veins and remove small segments of them.

 Your provider can help you weigh the potential benefits associated with these procedures against more conservative treatments, like managing symptoms.

-How can I manage symptoms?
+How can I manage symptoms of vulvar varicosities?

 Vulvar varicosities usually go away six weeks after you’ve had your baby.
 In the meantime, keep the following in mind as you manage your symptoms: